About West Trade Review

 Reviews Editor: Thomas Johnson

-Book Design: Kelly Harrison
+Book Design: Claudia Sanchez

 Art Editor & Webmaster: Ken Harmon